 Even though static sites may be sufficient for the average developer, these sites aren’t enough for today’s consumers.
 Dynamic sites offer personalization that can entice customers with relevant content to help them make purchasing decisions or simply enjoy the experience.
 However, static sites come pre-rendered and provide the same content for each visitor, which can be restrictive.

 These are the problems that plague most Git-based CMS platforms.
 However, CrafterCMS utilizes Git much differently.

-CrafterCMS is a headless, Git-based CMS where all content-related assets are stored in a distrubuted Git repository from the beginning, except for larger binaries that are placed in bucket storage.
-Content, metadata, and more are all stored in XML files in Git, along with static assets such as CSS files, and such.
+CrafterCMS is a headless, Git-based CMS where all content-related assets are stored in a distributed Git repository from the beginning, except for larger binaries placed in bucket storage.
+Content, metadata, and more are all stored in XML files in Git, along with static assets such as CSS files.

 By leveraging a decentralized, distributed Git repo, Crafter provides more effective workflows for developers, content authors, and operations.

 - Developers can work against the Git repo where the site or app is located using their IDEs and tools.

 - Content authors can work against the Git repo without knowing anything about Git by utilizing the Crafter Studio WYSIWYG UI.

 - Operations can easily maintain production environments and lower environments, as content and code easily flow forward and back between environments.